yhabib/JavaScript30/03 - CSS Variables/readme.md

     }
     ```

-2. Applying to a style:
+2. Then we use them through our styles:
     ```css
     img {
         width: 95%;